-Warren G. Harding, the 29th U.S. president, was born on November 2, 1865, in Corsica (now Blooming Grove), Ohio.
+Warren G. Harding was a politician and the 29th president of the United States.
 Harding's campaign for the presidency promised a "return to normalcy."
 He was elected president on his birthday and inaugurated in 1921, following World War I. After serving as president for less than three years, on August 2, 1923, Harding died unexpectedly of a heart attack while traveling in California.

 Warren G. Harding was born on November 2, 1865, in Corsica, Ohio (now known as Blooming Grove).
-The son of two doctors, father George and mother Phoebe, Harding had four sisters and a brother.
-To many, including himself, Harding enjoyed an idyllic American childhood, growing up in a small town, attending a one-room school house, enjoying summers at the local creek and performing in the village band.
+The son of two doctors, George and Phoebe, Harding had four sisters and a brother.
+To many, including himself, Harding enjoyed an idyllic American childhood, growing up in a small town, attending a one-room schoolhouse, enjoying summers at the local creek and performing in the village band.
 All of these experiences later helped promote his political career.

-In 1898, at his wife's urging, Warren G. Harding embarked on a political career.
+In 1898, at his wife's urging, Harding began a political career.
 That year, he won a seat in the Ohio legislature, and subsequently served two terms.
 An unwavering conservative Republican with a vibrant speaking voice, Harding did favors for city bosses who, in turn, helped him advance in Ohio politics.
-In 1903, he became lieutenant governor; and served in that position for two years before returning to the newspaper business.
+In 1903, he became lieutenant governor and served in that position for two years before returning to the newspaper business.

-Though unsuccessful in a run for the governorship in 1910, Harding won election to the U.S. Senate four years later in a hard fought campaign.
+Despite an unsuccessful run for the governorship in 1910, Harding won an election to the U.S. Senate four years later in a hard-fought campaign.
 As senator, he actively supported business interests and advocated for protective tariffs.
 Like other Republicans at the time, he opposed Woodrow Wilson's "Fourteen Points" peace plan and supported prohibition.
 Although Harding held strong views on important issues of the time, he didn't often actively participate in the legislative process.
 According to his congressional voting record, he missed two-thirds of the votes held during his tenure as senator, including the vote on women's suffrage—a cause that he strongly supported.

 During the campaign, Harding pledged to return the country to "normalcy."
 Using clichés in lofty speeches, Harding easily won the election, gaining 61 percent of the popular vote and winning 37 of 48 states in the Electoral College; he was the first sitting senator to be elected president.
 Opponents James M. Cox and Cox's running mate, Franklin D. Roosevelt, only carried the deeply Democratic southern states.